aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 * `--query`: key=value pairs.
 The key will be used to sort the count results.
 * `--query-file`: A JSON file with key, value pairs.
 * `--filter`: Specify only the entity.
 A query will be created e.g. `--filter contact` === `--query contact='/contacts?$select=contactid`.
 * `--function` with `--filter`: Use the fast function approach, but if you do, you cannot use queries to count, you can only count the entire entity.
+The "function" implies the use of a dynamics server provided web api function that counts entities but it is limited to counting all entities.
+If you want a total count, use this option because it is fast and does not impact the server.

 Shell expansion can make specifying the query difficult on the command line. `--query-file` allows you to use single quotes in your query much